-Yesterday I gave a talk at the University of Puget Sound titled, “Starting in the Middle,” where I outlined eight learning areas that I stress when teaching media and facilitating media practice: 1) negotiating “We”/”I”/”Them”/”It” with “Text”/”Context,” 2) the participatory observer (who is not “detached”), 3) boundary-making in design (contrasted with appeals to abstract functions and ideal features), 4) matters of contingency and interface (as distinct from evidence or proof), 5) the entanglements of language with materials, 6) iteration and/as inquiry (as part of working with machines, but not delegated to them), 7) multimodal composition (rather than digitization as re-presentation), and 8) accounting for shadow pasts and futures (not only certainties).
+Yesterday I gave a talk at the University of Puget Sound titled, “Starting in the Middle,” where I outlined eight pedagogical approaches to critical media practice: 1) negotiating We/I/Them/It with Text/Context, 2) the participatory observer (who is not “detached”), 3) boundary-making in design (contrasted with appeals to abstract functions and ideal features), 4) matters of contingency and interface (as distinct from evidence or proof), 5) the entanglements of language with materials, 6) iteration as inquiry (working with machines, not delegating tasks to them), 7) multimodal composition (rather than digitization as re-presentation), and 8) accounting for shadow pasts and futures (not only certainties).
 Thanks to Jane Carlin and Collins Memorial Library for inviting me, and to Jamie L. Spaine for coordinating my visit.
 It was exciting to see what Puget Sound is doing with media and their new makerspace.

 26 April 2018

 The University of Washington’s Department of English invited me to speak at the Simpson Center for the Humanities on the topic of designing digital studies courses for graduate students.
-I outlined several possible three-course sequences for UW English, and I also created a resource based on the talk.
-It’s titled, “Locating Praxis in Digital Studies” (HTML).
-There you’ll find a presentation of my own background and biases (HTML) with respect to digital studies, my working definition of “praxis” (HTML), an articulation of my aims (HTML) when teaching media, and—likely most important—sketches of three-course sequences (HTML) in stewardship, computational analysis, design and communication, social justice and transformative media, digital methods, and prototyping.
+I presented some possible three-course sequences for UW English, and I also created a resource based on the talk.
+It’s titled, “Locating Praxis in Digital Studies”.
+There you’ll find an account of my own background and biases with respect to digital studies, my working definition of “praxis”, an articulation of my aims when teaching media, and—likely most important—sketches of three-course sequences in stewardship, computational analysis, design and communication, social justice and transformative media, digital methods, and prototyping.
 If you’re creating digital studies courses at your university, then I hope you’ll find this resource to be useful.
 Thanks to UW English, including Carolyn Allen, Anis Bawarshi, Brian Reed, and Kathy Woodward, for welcoming me back to Seattle for this talk.
 It was lovely to be at the Simpson Center again.

 25 March 2018

-Since early 2017, I’ve been developing approaches to literary and media studies that experiment with not only Daniela Rosner’s notion of “design as inquiry” and Kari Kraus’s “family of subjunctive practices” but also what Les Back and Nirmal Puwar call “live methods.”
-I shared some draft material at the American Institute of Graphic Arts (AIGA) meeting at USC in June and, more recently, during a discussion with Florida State University’s Digital Scholars group.
-Here are my slides for those two talks: AIGA (HTML) and FSU (HTML).
-Thanks to Tarez Graban for inviting me to speak with folks at FSU, to graduate students at FSU for responding publicly (HTML) to my talk, and to Kate Sweetapple and Jacquie Lorber-Kasunic for presenting with me at AIGA.
-I’m rather excited about where this work is going.
+Since early 2017, I’ve been developing approaches to literary and media studies that experiment with Daniela Rosner’s “design as inquiry,” Kari Kraus’s “family of subjunctive practices,” and what Les Back and Nirmal Puwar call “live methods.”
+I shared some draft material at the American Institute of Graphic Arts meeting at USC in June 2017 and, more recently, during a discussion with Florida State University’s Digital Scholars group.
+Here are my slides for those two talks: “Design and Digital Studies” at AIGA and “From Lab to Classroom” at FSU.
+Thanks to Tarez Graban for inviting me to speak with folks at FSU, to graduate students at FSU for responding to my talk, and to Kate Sweetapple and Jacquie Lorber-Kasunic for presenting with me at AIGA.
+I’m quite excited about where this work is going.

 15 May 2016

-Arizona State University hosted HASTAC 2016 (HTML).
-There, Kim Knight, Padmini Ray Murray, Jacqueline Wernimont, and I discussed the relationship between design and critique–or “critical design and deviant critique” (HTML)–in a humanities context.
+Arizona State University hosted a wonderful HASTAC 2016 conference.
+Kim Knight, Padmini Ray Murray, Jacqueline Wernimont, and I discussed the relationship between design and critique–or “critical design and deviant critique”–in a humanities context.
 I engaged six particular angles on design during my portion of the discussion: design 1) as an attribution practice, 2) as inquiry, 3) for experience, 4) for responsibility, 5) in-use, and 6) for diffraction.
-With material from the talk, I produced a resource titled, “Critical Design” (HTML), which briefly describes each of this angles and their motivations.
+With material from the talk, I produced a resource titled, “Critical Design”, which briefly describes each of these angles and their motivations.
 Many thanks to Kim, Padmini, and Jacque for presenting with me.
 It was a lively panel with an engaging Q&A session.

 22 April 2016

 Thanks to Rich Rath and David Golberg for inviting me to give a couple of talks at the University of Hawaiʻi at Mānoa this month as part of the Dai Ho Chun Distinguished Lecturer series.
 It was an incredible honor.
-One of my talks was on early magnetic recording (HTML), and while I was in Honolulu I appeared on KHPR 88.1 FM Hawaiʻi public radio with Burt Lum and Ryan Ozawa (Bytemarks Cafe), Ken DeHoff and Burl Burlingame (Pacific Aviation Museum), and Richard Wainscoat, Eugene Magnier, and Larry Denneau (Institute for Astronomy) to talk about restoring and remaking old tech.
-You can listen to a recording of our conversation (about 60 minutes) over at Bytemark Cafe’s website (HTML with MP3).
-I also archived the slides (HTML) for my magnetic recording talk.
+One of my talks was on early magnetic recording, and while I was in Honolulu I appeared on KHPR 88.1 FM Hawaiʻi public radio with Burt Lum and Ryan Ozawa (Bytemarks Cafe), Ken DeHoff and Burl Burlingame (Pacific Aviation Museum), and Richard Wainscoat, Eugene Magnier, and Larry Denneau (Institute for Astronomy) to talk about restoring and remaking old tech.
+You can listen to a recording of our conversation (about 60 minutes) over at Bytemark Cafe’s website.

 6 April 2016